voedger/voedger-kb/se.md

 - The Guide to the Software Engineering Body of Knowledge (SWEBOK Guide), published by the IEEE Computer Society (IEEE CS), represents the current state of generally accepted, consensus-based knowledge emanating from the interplay between software engineering theory and practice.
 Its objectives include the provision of guidance for learners, researchers, and practitioners to identify and share a common understanding of “generally accepted knowledge” in software engineering, defining the boundary between software engineering and related disciplines, and providing a foundation for certifications and educational curricula.
 - [An Overview of the SWEBOK Guide](https://sebokwiki.org/wiki/An_Overview_of_the_SWEBOK_Guide)

+## Architecture

+**Architecture** (of a (sub)system).
+Fundamental concepts or properties of a system in its environment embodied in its elements, relationships, and in the principles of its design and evolution.
+Key ideas in that definition are the following
+- **(1)** Architecture is about what is *fundamental* to a software system; not every element, interconnection, or interface is considered fundamental.
+- **(2)** Architecture considers a system *in its environment*.
+Much like building architecture, software architecture is outward-looking; it considers a system’s context beyond its boundaries including the people, organizations, software, hardware and other devices with which the system must interact.

 ## Dynamic anti-patterns

 **Dynamic anti-patterns**: Code patterns that lead to the degradation of performance, reliability, or maintainability.